pyrsmk/Sheethub/README.markdown

 Awesome scripts
 ---------------

-- [mqs](https://github.com/pyrsmk/Sheethub/tree/master/scripts/mqs): add media queries support to non capable browsers
+- [mediatizr](https://github.com/pyrsmk/mediatizr): adds media queries support to non capable browsers

-You want to share your Sheethub script with the community?
-So do a pull request and place your script into the `scripts` directory.
-A Sheethub script must provide, at least, your minified file and a minified+Sheethub version.
+If you developed a Sheethub script, please add it to the list ;)

 Developping scripts
 -------------------